agorevski/CopilotCreations/docs/ARCHITECTURE.md

 - Graceful handling of timeouts (30 minute limit)
 - Error messages displayed in Discord
 - Fallback mechanisms for failed operations
+- **All exceptions are logged** - no silent exception swallowing; errors are logged at appropriate levels (debug for HTTP errors, warning for unexpected errors)